caldwell/jenkins-sparkle-appcast-plugin/README.md

     jpi server

-That launches a server which you can connect to with [http://localhost:8080] [lh]
+That launches a server which you can connect to at [http://localhost:8080] [lh]

 [lh]: http://localhost:8080